-If any other data field is incorrect, a corrected NEWT report should be sent.
+If any other data field is incorrect, a CORR report should be sent.

-$^{^{128}}$ Note that Action Type NEWT is data field 3.20 for margin updates and 4.18 for re-use reports.
+Note that Action Type NEWT is data field 3.20 for margin updates and 4.18 for re-use reports.

-129 In the case of collateral re-use, there is direct link between transaction reporting and reports of collateral re-use.
+135 In the case of collateral re-use, there is direct link between transaction reporting and reports of collateral re-use.